Art3mK/AWS-DevOps/cloudwatch.md

 `GetMetricStatistics` API

+## Logs

+Log archiving.

+ec2 instance -> cloudwatch logs -> check patterns -> alert

+free agents:
+- ubuntu
+- amazon linux
+- windows

+- log streams
+    `Deleted after 2 months of expiration of the last piece of data in stream`
+- log groups
+    `same retention, monitoring, ACLs`
+- metric filters
+    - doesn't work on existing data
+    - return the first 50 results
+- retention settings

+### Real time log processing

+- subscription filters
+    - Kinesis streams
+    - Lambda
+    - Kinesis Firehose

+## Alarms

+-> SNS
+-> Autoscaling

+- period should be equal or greater than the metric frequency
+- actions must be in the same region as the alarm
+- no metrics from unattached EBS
+- 5k alarms per AWS account
+- `mon-put-metric-alarm` command
+- `mon-(enable|disable)-alarm`
+- `mon-describe-alarms`
+- you can create an alarm before you've created the metric

 ## Retention period

 * Data points with a period of less than 60 seconds are available for 3 hours.
 These data points are high-resolution custom metrics.